1 Corinthians 10:16 KJVS

 For if the blood of bulls and of goats, and the ashes of an heifer sprinkling the unclean, sanctifieth to the purifying of the flesh: How much more shall the blood of Christ, who through the eternal Spirit offered himself without spot to God, purge your conscience from dead works to serve the living God?

-Purge your moral conscience from dead works points to He 13:9, it is a good thing that the heart be established with grace, not by any works of righteousness which we have done.
+Purge your moral conscience from dead works points to Hebrews 13:9, that states it is a good thing that the heart be established with grace, not by any works of righteousness which we have done.
 I view Jesus offering himself without spot to God in concert with the following verses.

 Hebrews 9:27-28 KJVS